ophintor/ansible-docker-ucp/README.md

 - Update /etc/hosts: Updates the /etc/hosts file using a template.
 The template file is called j2 and is located in the templates folder.
 The template will loop over all the nodes defined in the inventory to have a complete and up-to-date hosts file.
 More information about Ansible templates can be found here: [http://docs.ansible.com/ansible/latest/playbooks\_templating.html](http://docs.ansible.com/ansible/latest/playbooks_templating.html)
 - Update DNS settings: Updates the /etc/resolv.conf file using a template.
 The template file is called conf.j2 and is located in the templates folder.
 The template will loop over all the DNS hosts defined in the group variables to have a complete conf file.
 More information about Ansible templates can be found here: [http://docs.ansible.com/ansible/latest/playbooks\_templating.html](http://docs.ansible.com/ansible/latest/playbooks_templating.html)

-Since at the beginning of the playbook the Virtual Machines don&#39;t have yet network connectivity, in most tasks we will make use of the vmware\_vm\_shell Ansible module, that allows us to run shell commands directly on the Virtual Machines.
+Since at the beginning of the playbook the Virtual Machines don't have yet network connectivity, in most tasks we will make use of the vmware\_vm\_shell Ansible module, that allows us to run shell commands directly on the Virtual Machines.
 More information about this module can be found here: [http://docs.ansible.com/ansible/latest/vmware\_vm\_shell\_module.html](http://docs.ansible.com/ansible/latest/vmware_vm_shell_module.html)

 ## playbooks/distribute\_keys.yml

-This playbook is optional and will distribute all nodes&#39; public keys around so all nodes can password-less login to one another.
+This playbook is optional and will distribute all nodes' public keys around so all nodes can password-less login to one another.
 Since this could be seen as a security risk (there is technically no need for a worker node user to log into an UCP node, for instance), it is disabled by default but can be uncommented for the site.yml file if required.

 It is composed of the following sequential tasks:

 - Register key: Stores the default SSH private key (/root/.ssh/id\_rsa)
-- Create keypairs: Creates SSH key pairs in the nodes where these didn&#39;t yet exist, using the ssh-keygen tool.
+- Create keypairs: Creates SSH key pairs in the nodes where these didn't yet exist, using the ssh-keygen tool.
 - Fetch all public ssh keys: Registers all public keys from all nodes.
 - Deploy keys on all servers: Pushes all keys to all nodes using a nested loop.